-If you find that your camera is not responding correctly to the switch position you have selected, for instance the LCD screen does not come on in TEST mode but the camera works fine in ON mode, or if you have the camera in TEST mode but it si working as if in ON mode then it may be that the switch contacts have become dirty.
+If you find that your camera is not responding correctly to the switch position you have selected, for instance the LCD screen does not come on in TEST mode but the camera works fine in ON mode, or if you have the camera in TEST mode but it is acting as if in ON mode then it may be that the switch contacts have become dirty.

-This is something that is worth doing periodically to ensure the best performance and longevity of your Ltl Acorn camera.
+This is something that is worth doing periodically anyway to ensure the best performance and longevity of your Ltl Acorn camera.

 When you have the camera in TEST mode, push the left arrow key to run through the various language options.

 Trail Camera Triggering & Placement – Best Practice & Information: